activisthandbook/activisthandbook/articles/strategy.md

 We need lots of people trying out lots of things.
 Most strategies will fail to bring about any significant change, but we only need one successful campaign to win.

 Taking risks does not mean doing anything, including stupid things.
 We still need to be smart and strategic.
 Actions of one group can negatively impact a social movement as a whole.
 But they can also be beneficial for each other in unexpected ways.
 For example, some [research](https://academic.oup.com/pnasnexus/article/1/3/pgac110/6633666?utm_source=activisthandbook.org) has shown that actions of the radical flanks of social movements can actually increase support for more the moderate flanks, even if the radical groups themselves were unpopular.

-### **Take time to reflect**

-Many activist movements struggle to make enough time to reflect.
-People are always so busy taking action, they have little time to think about whether their actions are actually creating the desired effect.
-Activist like to act, and that is a good thing: that is much better than politicians only talking, never actually doing anything.
-However, it is important to find the right balance.
-Acting without thinking does not make much sense either.

-Do not complain about being too busy.
-Having time for things is a matter of priorities.
-Reflecting is vital, so just make time for it.
-That means frequently deciding not to do other things.
-Also remember: urgency is not the same as importance.

 ## Strategy sizes